jamesurobertson/aws-s3-pern-demo/README.md

   multer({ storage: storage }).single(nameOfKey);
 ```

-`singleMulterUpload` is a function that generates the middleware necessary to convert the data from our form into readable fields and files.
+`singleMulterUpload` is a function that generates the middleware necessary to convert the data from your form into readable fields and files.
 This function accepts the key to which we expect the files to be saved under in our data (`"image"` in this case).

-We connect the `singleMulterUpload` middleware to our `POST /api/users` route, and then we can access the file in our request, `req` under the key of `file`.
+Connect the `singleMulterUpload` middleware to your `POST /api/users` route, and then you can access the file in your request under the key of file - `req.file`

 Because the `singlePublicFileUpload` is an async function, it returns a promise.
-That promise returns the file URL that we want to save to our database.
-In this case, I want to save that url under the key of `profileImageUrl` on the new User.
+That promise returns the file URL that you want to save to your database.
+In this case, you want to save that url under the key of `profileImageUrl` on the new User.

 #### Public File Read Configuration